Biology (BIOL)

 Principles of ecology are applied to population and habitat management towards wildlife conservation.
 Tools used by wildlife biologists to restore endangered species, harvest sustainable populations, reduce overpopulated species, and to monitor and study populations are emphasized.
 Habitat management approaches are examined, along with human dimensions in wildlife conservation.
 Students will conduct field study to investigate populations and habitat issues, and develop best management practices for wildlife in the Gunnison Basin.
 Prerequisite: Admission to MS or MEM program.
 Co-requisite: BIOL 631.

 BIOL 631.
-Wildlife Techniques Workshop.
+WILDLIFE TECHNIQUES WORKSHOP.
 (1 Credit)

 A one week intensive field course focuses on wildlife conservation issues and wildlife management techniques such as trapping and marking wildlife, radio telemetry, population monitoring, GPS and GIS, and wildlife conflict resolution.
 The course includes a trip outside the basin; a field trip course fee is required.
 This course meets the week prior to the start of the fall semester.
 Prerequisite: Admission to MS or MEM program, instructor permission.
 Co-requisite: BIOL 630.